KWasko/BiztalkTracker/README.md

 # BiztalkTracker
-Tool designed to find messages by properties and body in Biztalk Tracking Database.
+Tool designed to easy find messages in Biztalk Tracking Database by its context properties and body text.

-Project is not finished yet.